ec-geolink/design/data/dataone/canonical-identifiers.md

 ## Overview

-Identifiers (e.g., DOI, ORCID, etc.) will be used in GeoLink LOD graphs and we would like to have a set of guidelines for how each type of identifier should be entered into our graphs.
+Identifiers (e.g., DOI, ORCID, etc.) will be used in GeoLink LOD graphs and we would like to have a set of guidelines for how each type of identifier should show up in our graphs.
 See #51 for discussion on this topic.

-In general, identifiers have attributes such as a schema, some concept resembling a value (normalized and then used for comparison of identifiers by character), a display form (for print), and one of more HTTP-resolvable URI forms.
-However, it is often the case that the a specification does not exist or does not provide guidance on all of the aforementioned attributes.
-In the common case, all that is made available is a specification of a schema and a value and recommendations about how to display an identifier in print (or in RDF) are left undiscussed.
+In general, identifiers have attributes such as a schema, some concept resembling a value (sometimes normalized and then used for comparison of identifiers), a display form (for print), and one of more HTTP-resolvable URI forms.
+However, it is often the case that the a specification detailing these forms does not exist or does not provide guidance on all of the aforementioned attributes.
+Commonly, all that is made available is a specification of a schema and a value and recommendations about how to display an identifier in print (or in RDF) are left undiscussed.

 While it may be difficult to decide on the best way to serialize identifiers in GeoLink, deciding as a group on a single way to do things will ensure we're doing something reasonable and that we're all doing the same reasonable thing in our graphs.
 In this document I present a list of identifiers, information about their specification and attributes, and provide my recommendations for how we should serialize them in our graphs.